KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/bonus_section.md

   Not seeing a gif appear?
 Open the **Console** and **Network** tab to see if you can troubleshoot the issue.
 Grab a mentor on Slack, or check out the answer key below.
   {% endhint %}

-  10. Check your work against the part three answer key here: TODO
+  10. Check your work against the bonus answer key here: [bit.ly/CnCBonus1](http://bit.ly/CnCBonus1)

 ## Bonus: Fix a Bug